Skip to content

 Preventing Future Issues

-Preventing future tax liens involves diligent tax practices and complying with tax obligations.
-Local governments may initiate a tax lien sale to auction off unpaid property taxes, which can lead to serious consequences for property owners.
+Preventing future tax liens involves diligent tax practices and compliance with tax obligations.
+Local governments may initiate a tax lien sale to auction off unpaid property taxes, which can seriously affect property owners.
+Delinquent tax payments can result in legal implications, including the potential for foreclosure and the need for government intervention.

 • File your tax returns on time, even if you cannot pay the total amount owed.
 Filing on time helps you avoid additional penalties and interest.